WillYallop/LucidCore/README.md

 - ```<willpress>```
 - ```<willpressFooter>```

-There functions are not fully defined yet, so this will be updated in the future.
+Their functions are not fully defined yet, so this will be updated in the future.

 **Exposed functions:**
 - ``` generateApp() ```